Did you just get yourself a new drone, but now want to know how to fly it?

 The bad news is the high price-tag.
 It is worth it?
 If you’re serious about flying a drone, then it might be.
 It’ll be a top of the line quadcopter for years to come.
 The camera depends on the package you choose, and it can be upgraded later.

 Sound like the right drone with camera for you?
 It might be!
 Check out our full review of the DJI Inspire 2.

 Learn How To Fly The DJI Inspire 2

 Any tips or tricks for getting up and running with flying a quadcopter?
-Or, any stories of things gone wrong when flying a drone?
+Or, any stories of things gone wrong when using a spy drone?
 Leave a comment below and let us know your thoughts.
 We’d love to hear from you.
 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other drone enthusiasts, like yourself find this useful resource.